-After a solid week of shaking off the cabin fever from the long winter, people were out and about, soaking in the sunshine.
-Just as the sun appeared to be here to stay, April 21st brought the spring awakening.
+After a solid week of shaking off cabin fever from a long winter, people were out and about, soaking in the sunshine.
+Just as the sun appeared to be here to stay, April 21 ended the spring awakening.
 The temperature dropped to just above freezing.
 Winter jackets made a resurgence out of the premature storage they had recently been thrown in to.
 A light snow covered the ground just enough to make the roads slick.
-To add to the frustration, there was more snow in the forecast.
+To add to the scene, there was more snow in the forecast.

 A few inches of snow had accumulated on the ground overnight.
 As the sun came up, the snow fall slowed.
 There seemed to be hope that the forecast was wrong, but it was not.
 Later that morning snow began to fall in large flakes, accumulating to nearly four inches on the roof surface.
-By 8:30am, our snow guards were completely snow covered.
+By 8:30 a.m., our snow guards were completely snow covered.
 This is where the story gets interesting.

 The mass of snow that slid off the left-side of the mock-up was unrestricted and only had one Fusion-Guard at the bottom to hold it back.
 Meaning once the melt-water under the snow reduced the friction enough to create a slide, there was nothing in its way to prevent the small avalanche of snow from toppling over the lone Fusion-Guard and onto the ground.
 This is the perfect example as to why our recommended layouts are to be followed.
 Where a bare roof would have had the entire mass evacuate all at once, our roof only had the outside 18” slide.
-The rest stayed in place thanks to the wire loops and Fusion-Guards creating an obstruction that retains the snow.
+The rest stayed in place thanks to the Wire Loop snow guards and Fusion-Guards creating an obstruction that retains the snow.

 The snow, once settled, begins to move away from the snow guards and down the roof surface.
-As the lumps of snow begin to crack, the front of the wire loops become exposed and the snow works its way to the next row of guards.
+As the lumps of snow begin to crack, the front of the Wire Loops become exposed and the snow works its way to the next row of guards.
 In a snake-like manner, the snow tumbles left, then back right, continuing down the roof in small amounts.
-As the sun begins to intensify, the snow melts towards the roof surface at an accelerated rate and the mass begins to dissipate as the wire loops hold it in place.
+As the sun begins to intensify, the snow melts towards the roof surface at an accelerated rate and the mass begins to dissipate as the Wire Loops hold it in place.